 Considering stakeholder interests and social issues, as well as their impact on our business management, the Company has identified eight materiality topics that should be prioritized.
 Based on our understanding of the materiality topics we have identified, we are committed to engaging in effective management practices and business activities to resolve these issues.
 The Company discloses its initiatives as appropriate.
-The Company will consider disclosing its policies related to investment in intellectual property.
+The Company also discloses its policy on human capital investment as appropriate.